ediheid/ascii-art-viewer-frontend/README.md

 This is the **frontend** for the ASCII Art Printer app.
 It allows users to upload an ASCII art text file, set a printing interval (in milliseconds), and watch the ASCII art being printed line by line, with a progress bar to show completion.

-- I decided to add a min interval value to ensure the ASCII Art is printed correctly - (I found when the interval was too fast it would cut of the image).
+- Min and max interval values to ensure the ASCII Art is printed correctly - (I found when the interval was too fast it would cut of the image).
-- Also added a max interval for the sake of it.
-- Added some very basic error handling and time out handling
+- Basic error handling and time out handling (todo: update with vee-validate)
 - Inline validation messages
-- Disable `print` button when condition are not met
+- Disable `print` button when conditions are not met
-- Double validation for file type, the input itself only accepts .txt files, but I added an extra layer of validation to the file uploader just in case
+- Double validation for file type, the input itself only accepts `.txt` files, but I added an extra layer of validation to the file uploader just in case

-- It is pretty bare bones, so thought I'd add a bit of very basic Meyer Sound styling to it ;)
-- I wanted to speed this up for you, so I'm sure I've missed quite a few edge cases (or even more obvious cases) - which I would love to discuss :)
-- Given more time, I would have liked to and some input validation with `vee-validate`, some `Tailwind` styling and some component testing.

 ## Features